-Medication is generally used for two different reasons.
-Firstly, as treatment to help with symptoms that affect thinking and memory (cognitive symptoms).
-Secondly, as treatment to help with symptoms that affect mood and how someone behaves (non-cognitive symptoms).
+Medicines for dementia are used firstly as a treatment to help with symptoms that affect thinking and memory (cognitive symptoms).
+Secondly, they are used as treatment to help with symptoms that affect mood and how someone behaves (non-cognitive symptoms).
+They do not cure dementia.

 These include donepezil, rivastigmine and galantamine.
 They work by increasing the level of acetylcholine.
 This is a chemical in the brain that is low in people with Alzheimer's disease.
 These medicines are not a cure for Alzheimer's disease.
 However, they may help to treat some of the symptoms affecting thinking and memory in about half of people with Alzheimer's disease.